Pascal Soriot: AstraZeneca

 In August 2012 he was named as the new chief executive of AstraZeneca, the world's fifth largest pharmaceutical company, when aged 53.
 He took up the post on 1 October 2012.

 In July 2017, it was reported that Soriot would become the next CEO of Israel-based Teva Pharmaceutical Industries, succeeding Erez Vigodman, though this was soon denied.

 In September 2018, he made headlines commenting on his pay of £9.4m in salary and bonuses.
 'The truth is I’m the lowest-paid CEO in the whole industry', he said.
 'It is annoying to some extent.
 But at the end of the day it is what it is.'

+In 2023, Soriot was the highest paid CEO of the major European pharmaceutical companies, as he earned $21.3 million.
+That was a nearly 12 per cent increase over 2022.

+In March 2024, Soriot was awarded the President's Medal by the Society of Chemical Industry for leading AstraZeneca’s COVID-19 vaccination programme.

 Personal life

 He is married and has two children.
 He has three brothers, all of whom are doctors.

 Soriot was knighted in the 2022 Birthday Honours for services to UK life sciences and the response to COVID-19.
 He qualifies for a substantive knighthood rather than an honorary one by virtue of being an Australian citizen.

+He counts cycling, horse riding and skiing as hobbies.